GauravSinghh/Orbitz-clone/README.md

 # Orbitz-clone
-This project is about the clone of Orbitz.com, collaboratively completed by 6 team members mentioned below.
-Here, you can see how you can book your stay and all the functionality of the site
+Developed a clone of Orbitz.com site, through which one can book stays, flights, search hotels and easily book the hotels.This is completed collaboratively by 6 team members mentioned below.

+## Features:
+1. Easy login and logout.
+2. Search hotels in major cities of India.
+3. Flawless access and booking process for the user.
+4. Can list one's property for stays.

+## Tech stack used:
+1. HTML
+2. CSS
+3. Javascript
+4. bootstrap
+5. Git

 ## Project Live Link:
  <a href="https://gauravsinghh.github.io/Orbitz-clone/">**Live Link** </a>